osbuild/bootc-image-builder/HACKING.md

 ## Setup

-To work on bootc-image-builder one needs a working go, see [go.mod](bib/go.mod).
+To work on bootc-image-builder one needs a working Go [compiler/environment?].
+See [go.mod](bib/go.mod).

 To run the testsuite install the test dependencies as outlined in the